grbfacet/facet/principles-of-physics-tutorial.md

 ---
 layout: default
-title: Tutorial - Principles of physics
+title: Some fundamental concepts of physics
 pagetype: tutorial
 ---